A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 👉 How to determine the RIGHT search intent for your page to rank?

-👉 How old should your domain be to qualify to be on the top spot and outrank your competitors?
+👉 How old should your domain be to qualify to be on the top spot and outrank your SEO competitors?

 👉 What is the estimated time for your page to get into top 10 results for a specific keyword?